– Why do I need a teacher?

 Alexander teachers are trained to observe and sense patterns of tension and holding in a student.
 They are especially trained in the sensitivity and use of their hands, so that they can give the student a new experience of the freedom and ease that are available to them when old habits are disengaged and replaced with new, more constructive patterns.

 – How many lessons does it take?

 It depends on a student’s reason for having lessons.
 Some people have a course of lessons in order to address a particular issue, like back pain or neck pain, or because they want to improve their posture or relieve stress, and once they have found improvement, they come less often or stop altogether.
 Others continue to have lessons because in addition to improving their skills and awareness, lessons feel great, and are an enjoyable part of their lives.
 Still others come to see the Technique as a form of mindfulness work, and have lessons on an ongoing basis.
-The generally accepted number of lessons for a new student to gain a basic knowledge of the Technique, and to be able to reliably apply it on their own, is 25 to 30, depending on the student.
+The Technique, and how it is applied, is very individual – you are in charge, and it’s my job as an Alexander teacher to help you become your own Alexander Technique practitioner – as you learn to work on yourself!

 – What is the cost?